GenericMappingTools/gmt/doc/rst/source/gmtmath.rst

 -----------------------

-If input data have more than one column and the "time" column (id set via **-N** [0]) in contains absolute time, then the default output format for any *other* columns containing absolute time will be reset to relative time.
+If input data have more than one column and the "time" column (id set via **-N** [0]) contains absolute time, then the default output format for any *other* columns containing absolute time will be reset to relative time.
 Likewise, in scalar mode (**-Q**) the time column will be operated on and hence it also will be formatted as relative time.
 Finally, if **-C** is used to include "time" in the columns operated on then